1st/django-startup/README.md

 Do you have free time to help us?
 ==========

-Clone repo, make changes and create pull request.
-Or, attach diff to our issue tracker.
-Also, you can help us with ideas or report bigs.
-Click to [Issues](https://github.com/1st/django-startup/issues) in top side of this page.
+You can help us with:
+* Clone repo and make changes.
+Then create [pull request](https://github.com/1st/django-startup/pulls)
+* Attach diff of your changes to our [issue tracker](https://github.com/1st/django-startup/issues)
+* You can help us with ideas.
+Describe it in our [issue tracker](https://github.com/1st/django-startup/issues)
+* Report about bags that you found.
+Create bug report in [issue tracker](https://github.com/1st/django-startup/issues)
+* Do you have time to solve already described task?
+Select your task from [issue tracker](https://github.com/1st/django-startup/issues) and solve it.
+All your ideas and questions attach to exisitng task, and we will disscuss with you about best solution for this task

-Star project, if you like it.
+* Star project, and tell you friends about this project, if you like it :-)

+Thank you!
+- Anton Danilchenko